nlagdhir/NextJs-Course/1.pages-and-file-based-routing/README.md

 # NextJS Pages and File-based Routing

-Simple Portfolio website with below sections :
+Used below concepts and implements it while learning in this project :

 - Add Named / Static route file
 - Worked with Nested Paths and Routes